 - Add some of these empowering books about women + girls to your reading list

 - Use hashtag #SGU4DayoftheGirl on social media to show your support for girls education worldwide!

 - Find a Day of the Girl related event near you or host your own

 - Sign up for School Girls Unite email updates

-- Contact your U.S. Senator and ask them to support S. 3256, Education For All Act of 2016.
-Even better, collect petition signatures, scan and email them to your Senator too
+- Contact both your U.S. Senators and ask them to support a proposed bill titled Keeping Girls in School.
+Even better, collect petition signatures, scan and email them to your Senator too.

 - Watch or host a screening of He Named me Malala, Miss Representation, or Girl Rising